aisingapore/TagUI/README.md

 direction|BUY|SELL|BUY

 # Developers Reference
 TagUI is a young tool and it tries to do the task of automating web interactions very well (especially process automation).
 It's designed to make prototyping, deployment and maintenance of web automation easier by minimizing iteration time for each phase.
 If you are a Node.js developer, be sure to check out [Puppeteer project](https://github.com/GoogleChrome/puppeteer).
-It's developed by Google Chrome team and the synergy made possible by the tight integration will usher in a new era of browser automation.
+It's developed by Google Chrome team and the synergy made possible by the tight integration is ushering in a new era of browser automation.

 While TagUI can be used for test automation or data-scraping, there are other popular open-source tools which may be better fits for these goals.
 For test automation, there are very established open-source tools/frameworks with mature and supportive ecosystems.
 Be sure to check out what's current from resources such as this [test automation list](https://github.com/atinfo/awesome-test-automation).
 For data-scraping, there are various open-source projects just to [handle that very well](https://github.com/search?utf8=✓&q=topic%3Acrawler&type=Repositories).